Particles and Waves Lab banner

 (d) Vortex stability & viscoelastic flows

 Vortex column stability has been studied since Lord Kelvin's classical work in 1880.
-We have identified the singular eigenfunctions of a vortex column and shown how their inclusion completes the spectrum, enabling description of how a vortex interacts with external turbulence — a feature previously understood only through the initial value problem.
+We have identified the singular eigenfunctions of a vortex column and shown how their inclusion completes the spectrum, enabling a description of how a vortex interacts with external turbulence — a feature previously understood only through the initial value problem.
 In parallel, we discovered a novel inertio-elastic instability of a vortex in a dilute polymer solution, arising from the resonance of elastic shear waves aided by background shear.
 This connects to the broader question of turbulent drag reduction: why adding a few parts per million of polymer to a turbulent flow can reduce drag by up to 80%.

 Research Frontiers